stouffer/EvoGeoModules/manuscript/manuscript.md

 !{consistency}

 Beyond their contribution to co-phylogenetic matching, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit15; @cars14; @troj15].
-This can happen, for example, when one of the partner is able to forage for optimal resources [@betts15].
+This can happen, for example, when one of the partners is able to forage for optimal resources [@betts15].
 Once more, the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@guim07; @mora10]; that is, the ecological constraints emerge from the evolutionary conservatism.
-Using a weighted Pearson's correlation between the interaction frequency, interaction contribution to co-phylogenetic matching, and the number of observations of each interaction as the weight, we observe that this is marginally true ($\rho \approx -0.11$. $t
-\approx -5.09$ with weights; $\rho \approx -0.10$, $t \approx -4.6$ without;
+Using a weighted Pearson's correlation between the interaction frequency, interaction contribution to co-phylogenetic matching, and the number of observations of each interaction as the weight, we observe that this is marginally true ($\rho \approx -0.11$. $t \approx -5.09$ with weights; $\rho \approx -0.10$,
-both significant at $\alpha = 0.05$).
+$t \approx -4.6$ without; both significant at $\alpha = 0.05$).
 Results are presented in Fig. 3.
 Recall that the *negative* correlation here arises from the fact that high interaction-level values in PACo means *low* contribution to co-phylogenetic signal.
 Nevertheless, this result ought to be tempered by the fact that the $R^2$ of both regressions is close to $0.01$.
 Consequently, the association between spatial consistency and contribution to co-phylogenetic signal, while statistically significant, explains so little variance of either quantities that it is likely of negligible biological importance.
 This implies that the spatial consistency of an interaction does not reflect its evolutionary past, but rather (possibly) extant ecological processes.

 ## The contribution of interactions to co-phylogenetic matching is consistent across scales